 If Christ owns me I own Him.

 However, there are times when our identity, our sense of who we are, can be in distress at times.
-When we give our lives / our wills, over into the care of God we are adopted as His daughters and sons.
+When we give our lives / our wills, over into the care of God we are adopted as His sons and daughters.
 And whether we have heard it or not, God is speaking to us, saying, “You are My beloved child, and with you I AM well pleased.”

 “But to all who receive him, who believe in his name, he gives the right to become children of God.”
 John 1:12.